iremural/cs315-Programming-Languages-Project/README.md

 # CS315 - Programming Languages

- Designed a new programming language NJOY for propostional calculus.
+ Designed a new programming language NJOY for propositional calculus.
  Implemented a lexical analyzer and a parser by using yacc tool.

  Design of the language in BNF form and the description of each language component can be found below: